 Moisture Needs Must be planted in water 6 inches to 30 inches deep.

 Bloom Time (Any time the water 32 - 75 degrees Fahrenheit) Loves cool water!

 Water Hawthorn Planting Instructions

-Plant your Water Hawthorn in loam soil (topsoil mixed with clay), never potting soil as it will float right out of the pot.
+Plant your Water Hawthorn in loam soil (topsoil mixed with sand), never potting soil as it will float right out of the pot.
 Plant your bulbs in the top portion of the soil (shallow) with just an inch or two of soil above the bulb, with the pointed side of the bulb pointing up, and place the pot 6 to 30 inches beneath the surface of the water.
 (Do not cover the soil with stones)